Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Persons having interest in the Japanese industry)

-(ii)labor unions whose direct or indirect members are composed of those engaged in Japan in production of goods of the same kind as the imported goods (in the next Article and Article 7 referred to as “labor unions concerned”), provided that the collective number of the direct or indirect members engaged in that production accounts for one-fourth or more of the total number of persons engaged in the production.
+(ii)labor unions whose direct or indirect members are composed of those engaged in Japan in production of goods of the same kind as the imported goods at issue (in the next Article and Article 7 referred to as “labor unions concerned”), provided that the collective number of the direct or indirect members engaged in that production accounts for one-fourth or more of the total number of persons engaged in such production.

 (Procedures for requesting imposition of countervailing duty, etc.)

-Article 4.A person who seeks to request the Government to impose countervailing duty pursuant to the provisions of paragraph (5) of Article 7 of the Act (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the fact of imports of subsidized goods and the fact of material injury, etc. to a Japanese industry caused by the imports, as provided for in that paragraph:
+Article 4.A person who seeks to request the Government to impose countervailing duty pursuant to the provisions of paragraph (5) of Article 7 of the Act (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the fact of imports of subsidized goods and the fact of material injury, etc. to a Japanese industry caused by such imports, as provided for in that paragraph:

-(i)the name and domicile or residence, of the applicant;
+(i)the name and domicile or residence of the applicant;

 (ii)the descriptions, brands, types and characteristics of the goods;